decorative image for blog on a preparation checklist for using centos stream

 Full Monitoring and KPI Gathering Is in Place

-Checklist Item #1: Servers Are not “Patched in Place”
+Checklist Item #1: Servers Are Not “Patched in Place”

 A new release means releasing both the app and the dependencies, including the operating system, all as a single unit.
 That unit is typically in a VM, cloud image, or container.
 The build process is “from scratch,” pulling down a base operating system, laying down the application, and fully configuring the environment all happens during a release.
 This, and any other modifications to the base image are made in a fully automated way as part of the build procedure.
 Generally, this build is scheduled as part of an accepted developer commit or pull request, or some other accepted change to the code base.
 This ensures that rolling dependency updates to the operating system are considered as part of every new build and are included in downstream testing actions.